advanced-js/syllabus/README.md

         * What you "do"
         * What are your goals for the class?
    * Syllabus discussion: ex. what the class is going to cover?
-   * Introduce the main references for this course (Textbook and Online resources)
+   * Introduce the main references for this course (textbook and online resources)
    * Define discrete mathematics
    * Provide the rationale for the course
    * Discuss important insights about the course and learning in general